shapedthought/rvtools2vse/README.md

 --dc-exclude dc1,dc2
 ```

-You can pass a list of DC names to this flag and they will be filtered out of the results.
+You can pass a list of DC names to this flag, and they will be filtered out of the results.

 ```
 --cluster-exclude cluster1,cluster2